stealthBS/demo1-repo/AI notes.md

 *`3.
 My current professional role or ambition is [your input]`*
 *`4.
 The best description of my approach to learning is [your input]`*
 *`Based on these answers, provide a recommendation for which skill path I should take: Entrepreneur, Creative, or Business.
 Only choose from these three options.
 Also, explain why this path is the best fit for me.`*
+- For Skill Path (sample) : *`Based on the answers I provide below, help determine the best skill path I should take to get the most out of my
+“The Complete AI Guide” course.
+The skill path options are: Entrepreneur, Creative, and Business.
+Use the answers to categorize the my goals, work preferences, professional aspirations, and learning style to recommend the best path out of those three options.
+Here are the questions along with my answers:`*
+*`1.
+My primary goal with AI is: to automate repetitive design tasks so I can focus more on the creative side of my projects.`*
+*`2.
+I prefer to work in the following way: independently, with flexible systems I can adjust as I go.`*
+*`3.
+My current professional role or ambition is: I’m a freelance graphic designer looking to build a small creative agency.`*
+*`4.
+The best description of my approach to learning is: I’m self-taught and like to learn by doing, with real examples I can apply right away.`*
+*` Based on these answers, provide a recommendation for which skill path I should take: Entrepreneur, Creative, or Business.
+Only choose from these three options.
+Also, explain why this path is the best fit for me.`*
 - For Ideal Life : *`As a life coach, you help people visualize their ideal futures.
 After reading the questions below, please map out what my day would look like if I were already living as the person I dream of being and fully achieving my goals.
 Include details about my daily routine, mindset, environment, and the people I interact with.
 Be as descriptive and inspiring as possible, while formatting your response into sections that still read like an inspiring narrative about my life.`*
 *`Here’s the information you need to know about me:`*
 *`1.
 The person I dream of being is [your input]`*